 - Take the burden off of you and your family by handling negotiations, managing deadlines, and moving your claim forward

 - Gathering evidence, including through a formal discovery process that helps ensure completeness and accuracy of information

 - Identifying and interviewing possible witnesses on your behalf

 - Choosing and working with experts to establish both negligence and damages

 Take the Next Step Right Now – Talk to a Car Crash Lawyer

 The longer you wait to connect with a local car accident lawyer, the greater the opportunity to make mistakes–or for the insurance company to mislead you in ways that can hurt your case or delay your claim.
-At the Law Offices of George Salinas, we know how important it is for you to have accurate information and reliable guidance from the beginning.
+At the George Salinas Injury Lawyers, we know how important it is for you to have accurate information and reliable guidance from the beginning.
 We make it easy to get that help by offering free consultations to people who have been injured or lost loved ones in Texas motor vehicle accidents.

 You can schedule yours right now.
 Just call 210-225-0909 or fill out our contact form or click in the lower right corner of this page to chat.

 If you found this article helpful, you may be interested in: